IBM-Bluemix-Docs/voice-agent/call-transfer.md

 Make note of the phone number in your [NetFoundry account![External link icon](../../icons/launch-glyph.svg "External link icon")](https://watson.netfoundry.io/watson-login){: new_window} that you want to transfer to.
 Later, you can specify this phone number and the termination URI as the transfer target in your {{site.data.keyword.conversationshort}} dialog.
 Do not use a personal phone number.

-You can copy the following NetFoundry termination URI to use in the transfer target.
+You can copy the following NetFoundry termination URI for when you create your voice agent or to use as the transfer target in your {{site.data.keyword.conversationshort}} dialog.

 ```
 dal.watson-va.netfoundry.net